erichocean/blossom/README.md

 Blossom - Modern, Cross-Platform Application Framework
 ======================================================

+**Note: This is a developer preview.
+Not all functionality is present.
+The code is being released now to get feedback from the SproutCore community.**

+_The beta release of Blossom with all features enabled is scheduled for March 1, 2012._

 Blossom extends the reach of traditional SproutCore applications beyond the web browser by re-architecting the view layer to be HTML and CSS-independent.